Skip to Content

 • traditional festive markets selling both local and international foods as well as craft treats

-• an ice-rink under the City Pavillion
+• an ice rink under the City Pavillion

 • an ice grotto to meet Santa